Who we are & what we do

 Chelveston-cum-Caldecott Parish Council first met on Friday 4th January 1895 in the village school (now the Village Hall) and has been going strong ever since!
 There are 7 Councillors, supported by a Clerk, who is also the Responsible Financial Officer (RFO).

 The Councillors are elected for a four year term by the parish, and the Chair and Vice-Chair of the Council are elected annually from amongst the Councillors at the Annual Meeting of the Parish Council (AMPC) held in May.

 Minute book record of the first meeting of the Council

 Notice of the uncontested election to Chelveston-cum-Caldecott Parish Council on 6 May 2021

-The next ordinary elections will be in May 2025, and will coincide with the Unitary Council (NNC) elections.
+The next ordinary elections will be in May 2025, and will coincide with the unitary North Northamptonshire Council (NNC) elections.
 Should a Councillor cease to hold office (death, resignation, etc.) then a "casual vacancy" is created.
 This can be filled by a by-election (if demanded) or else by co-option.
 In either case the new Councillor serves the remainder of the term until the next ordinary elections.

 Council List 1895 - present (PDF, 69 Kb)

 List of all the Councillors and Clerks of the Parish Council since it was created in 1895.

 E. Jabez Browning, the first Chairman of the Parish Council in 1895.